GlenKPeterson/http2-server-jar-sample/README.md

 # Jetty HTTP/2 Sample
+This is neither approved nor endorsed by the Jetty project, Eclispe Foundation, or similar.
-This is a minimal project for reproducing jetty HTTP/2 issues.
+It's just a minimal project for reproducing and solving my personal jetty HTTP/2 issues.
 It has a very simple HTML5 file hard-coded in the Kotlin code.

 ## To Build